ShaoboH2/argonDoge/README.md

 * **Experiment Procedure**
     - For each block, record the block height, on-chain timestamp, and difficulty.
     - Repeat for a total of 40 blocks under the above mining delay pattern.
-Difficulty changes are measured and plotted to observe how each algorithm reacts to hashrate dynamics.
+    - Difficulty changes are measured and plotted to observe how each algorithm reacts to hashrate dynamics.

-* **Delivery and Output**
+* **Deliveries and Output**
     - Main algorithm implementation at [src/dogecoin.cpp](./src/dogecoin.cpp).
     - Experiment scripts and output at [difficulty-bench](./difficulty-bench/).